Mastering the RFP Proposal: Essential Tips and Strategies for Success

 Personalizing Your Proposal to Client Needs (The Mirror Technique)

-We've analyzed language patterns in 500+ winning proposals and found a consistent technique: mirroring client terminology while adding specificity.
+A consistent technique in winning proposals: mirroring client terminology while adding specificity.

 How to implement the mirror technique: